geneontology/geneontology.github.io/_docs/contributing-go-term.md

 + Taxon restrictions
 + etc

-Term improvements can be submitted to the <a href="https://github.com/geneontology/go-ontology/issues">GO-ontology GitHub tracker</a> as dsecribed above.
+Term improvements can be submitted to the <a href="https://github.com/geneontology/go-ontology/issues">GO-ontology GitHub tracker</a> as described above.

 ## When to create a new ticket
 Keep tickets simple; do not hesitate to create multiple tickets if necessary.
 Unless terms are related, submit a separate request for each new term.